-Our mission is to: provide a rigorous and diverse undergraduate education in science, engineering, and mathematics by developing analytical, problem-solving, and communication skills that prepare students for careers and post-graduate pursuits.
-We promote student and faculty interactions in state-of-the-art facilities and provide opportunities for students to participate in undergraduate research and scientific discovery.
+Our mission is to: provide students with a rigorous and diverse undergraduate education by developing analytical, problem-solving, and communication skills that prepare students for careers and post-graduate pursuits.
+We promote student and faculty interactions in state-of-the-art facilities and provide opportunities for students to participate in undergraduate research, scientific discovery, and hands-on learning experiences.